Obstacles to Grieving

 - Living in a fast-paced society.
 People who live in fast-paced societies are often hurried through grieving when they are required to return to work or school.

 - Having no formal way to express grief.
-This can happen, for example, after a miscarriage or a job loss.
+This can happen, for example, after a miscarriage.
 Ceremonies and rituals associated with loss give people ways to express themselves when grieving, protect them from being alone and isolated in their grief, and provide a boundary or limit for the grieving process.

 - Being unable to participate in a ritual or ceremony.
 Sometimes people are not able to participate in family rituals or ceremonies to express grief.
 They may not live near their family.
 Or their family may not be able to organize a ritual or ceremony to handle the loss.
 Or they may be too ill or injured to participate.
 Some families do not allow young children to take part in rituals or ceremonies.